(UPDATED! January 2016)

 Desktop Display: 2,560 x 423 px

-Video title: not more than 100 characters
+Video title: up to 100 characters

-Video Description: up to 5 thousand characters.
+Video description: up to 5 thousand characters

-Video Dimensions: 2,560 x 1,440 px
+Video dimensions: 2,560 x 1,440 px

-Profile picture: 300 x 300 px
+Profile image: 300 x 300 px

 Standard Definition 4:3 ratio 640 x 480 px